minad/consult/README.md

     pressing `M-n`.
   * `consult-multi-occur`: Replacement for `multi-occur` which uses `completing-read-multiple`.
-  * `consult-grep`: **EXPERIMENTAL** Search in current directory.
+  * `consult-grep`, `consult-ripgrep`, `consult-git-grep`: **EXPERIMENTAL** Search in current directory.
 Grep is invoked asynchronously, while you enter the search term.
 You are required to enter at least `consult-async-min-input` characters in order for the search to get started.
-The input string is split into two parts, if the first character is a punctuation character, like `/`.
-For example `"/grep-regexp/filter-string`, is split at the second `/`.
+    The input string is split into two parts, if the first character is a punctuation character, like `#`.
+For example `"#grep-regexp#filter-string`, is split at the second `#`.
 The string `"grep-regexp"` is passed to Grep, the `"filter-string"` is passed to the **fast** Emacs filtering to further narrow down the list of matches.
 This is particularily useful if you are using an advanced completion style like orderless. `consult-grep` supports preview.
-  * `consult-ripgrep`: **EXPERIMENTAL** Search in current directory, like `consult-grep`.
-  * `consult-git-grep`: **EXPERIMENTAL** Search in current git repository, like `consult-grep`.
+  * `consult-find`, `consult-fd`, `consult-locate`: **EXPERIMENTAL** Find file by matching the path against a regexp.
+The input string is treated similarly to `consult-grep`, where the first part is passed to find, and the second part is used for Emacs filtering.

 ### Compilation errors